sourhub226/css-art/README.md

 # CSS Animations

-### A collection of cool animated elements built using CSS only!
+### A collection of cool animated elements built using CSS and a bit of JS only!

 This collection includes preloaders, menu button animations, animated popup cards, page background animations and much more...